Idaho hospitals nearly buckling in relentless COVID surge

 Even families who have witnessed the trauma of COVID-19 firsthand are on opposite sides.

-Lisa Owens’ 48-year-old stepbrother, Jeff Owens, has been in the Boise hospital’s ICU since early August.
+Lisa Owens’ 48-year-old stepbrother, Jeff Scott, has been in the Boise hospital’s ICU since early August.

 If anything, those experiences entrenched other relatives in their anti-vaccination beliefs, Owens said.

-Note: This story has been updated to correct the last name of the man in the ICU.
-He is Jeff Scott, not Jeff Owens.